Corinne Bennett: Career

 After qualifying as an architect, Bennett worked for Powell & Moya, the practice of Philip Powell and Hidalgo Moya, before starting to work with historic buildings.
-She worked briefly for London County Council before taking up a role at the Ministry of Public Buildings and Works in 1963.
+She worked briefly for London County Council before taking up a role at the Ministry of Public Building and Works in 1963.

 In this role, she undertook experiments on new stone cleaning techniques with the Building Research Establishment; under her guidance, the techniques were used at the Tower of London, the Jewel Tower, the Methodist Central Hall Westminster, Audley End House, Bolsover Castle, Holyrood Palace and the Sheldonian Theatre.
 Her particular interest in stone preservation was inspired by her geologist father.

 Bennett began working for Purcell Miller Tritton in 1968, for whom she completed her first cathedral-repair project on Ely Cathedral.
 After she was made a senior partner at the Purcell Miller Tritton firm, she opened a branch office at Sevenoaks, Kent.
 In 1974 she commenced a 15-year-long project of restoration work on Winchester Cathedral, thereby becoming the first woman to be a consultant architect to an English cathedral.

 In 1980 she was appointed consultant architect at the Royal Pavilion in Brighton, where she oversaw repairs and alterations.
 Throughout the 1980s she also oversaw preservation work on Wilton House, Ealing Abbey, Charleston Farmhouse and the ruins of Cowdray House.
 She concurrently worked for the National Trust on Mompesson House, Mottistone Manor, Mottisfont Abbey, Lacock Abbey and Alfriston Clergy House.
 She also reordered the chapels of the English College in Rome and St John's Seminary in Wonersh.
 In 1989 she co-founded the Hampshire and the Islands Historic Churches Trust.

 In 1991 Bennett joined English Heritage as the national cathedrals architect—the first person to hold the position—and retired from most of her other duties.
 She was also the representative for English Heritage on the Cathedrals Fabric Commission from 1996 to 2006.
 Other committees in which she was involved in her later career included the fabric committees at St George's Cathedral, Southwark, and Chichester Cathedral, and the art and architecture committee of Westminster Cathedral.

 Bennett was made an MBE in 1988 for her repair work on various churches throughout Kent.
 She was made a fellow of the Society of Antiquaries of London in 1997 and became a member of the Order of the Holy Sepulchre in 1979, eventually being appointed dame commander.

 Personal life

 Bennett was a Roman Catholic.
 She married Keith Bennett, another conservation architect, in 1979.
-She and her husband were frequent visitors of Corsica and were the only English members of the island's historical organisation, Fédération d'Associations et Groupements pour les Etudes Corses.
+She and her husband were frequent visitors to Corsica and were the only English members of the island's historical organisation, Fédération d'Associations et Groupements pour les Etudes Corses.
 They lived for most of their married life in the village of Michelmersh and later moved to Brighton and Hove.

 She died on 10 July 2010.